mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 >
 > 👍 Upvote [issue #194](https://github.com/mui-org/material-ui-x/issues/194) if you want to see it land faster.

-Column reordering enables to reorder the columns by dragging the header cells.
+Column reordering enables reordering the columns by dragging the header cells.

-## 🚧 Column sticky
+## 🚧 Sticky columns

 > ⚠️ This feature isn't yet implemented.
 It's coming.
 >